-But since we can’t exist on green milkshakes alone, I thought that a couple other Irish-inspired recipes would be fitting today.
-And what could be more Irish than potatoes and soda bread?
-(Click here for my original, wholegrain version with steel cut oats and here for a slightly sweet sunflower cinnamon option, which makes delicious French toast!)
+But since we can’t exist on green milkshakes alone, I have a few other Irish-inspired recipes that are especially fitting in the month of March.
+And what could be more Irish than potatoes?
+(Or soda bread…click here for my original, wholegrain version with steel cut oats and here for a slightly sweet sunflower cinnamon option, which makes delicious French toast!)

-When I forgot to buy bread at the store one weekend, I borrowed a cheese crust concept I typically use in a baked mashed potato recipe and applied it to whole potatoes.
-The work-with-what-I-had lunch was similar to potato skins and enjoyed by all—so much so that I made them for dinner the very next night and quite a few times since.
+The following recipe came about one weekend many years ago when I forgot to buy bread at the store.
+Grilled cheese and PB&Js were out, but I figured I could do something creative with a few potatoes that needed to be used.
+I borrowed a cheese crust concept I typically use in a baked mashed potato recipe and applied it to whole potatoes.
+The result was similar to potato skins and enjoyed by all.
+The easy recipe has become a reader favorite and a frequent dinner request by my kids and husband alike.

-This recipe would also make a perfect appetizer when using new potatoes.
+This recipe makes a delightful appetizer when using new potatoes.
 I cook the smaller varieties for about 30 minutes or until a knife can be inserted into the potatoes very easily.
 While three regular potatoes is the perfect number to fill a 9×9 baking dish, this recipe may be adapted easily, depending on the number of servings desired.

 - 3 small to medium baking potatoes, halved lengthwise (longer, thinner potatoes work well)

 - ½ teaspoon kosher or sea salt and a few turns of the pepper mill

 - Preheat the oven to 400 degrees F.